Sydney Marathon

-The Sydney Marathon is a marathon held annually in Sydney, Australia each September.
+The Sydney Marathon is a marathon held annually in Sydney, Australia.
 The event was first held on the 30th of April 2000 and called The Host City Marathon as a test event for the Sydney 2000 Olympic Games, and has continued every year since, as a legacy of the 2000 Summer Olympics.
 The marathon is categorized as a Platinum Label Road Race by World Athletics.
+Previously held in the middle of September, the race moved to late August from 2025, as part of its elevation to the World Marathon Majors.

-The Sydney Marathon is part of the Sydney Running Festival, which also includes a half marathon, a 10K run, and a 5 km race.
+The Sydney Marathon also includes a 10K run, and a 5 km race.

 History

 The Sydney Marathon started in April 2000, following the same course as the marathon during the 2000 Summer Olympics.
 The women's race in 2001 was won by Krishna Stanton, who had never run a marathon before, and was doing the event as a result of a challenge from a friend.

 In 2014 the marathon was awarded a Silver Label Road Race by the International Association of Athletics Federations (IAAF), then in December 2014 the race was awarded a Gold Label Road Race in time for the 2015 race and it is now a Platinum Label Road Race.

 The 2020 in-person edition of the race was cancelled due to the coronavirus pandemic, with all entries automatically transferred to 2021, and all registrants given the option of also running the race virtually for free.
-Elkanah Kibet won the 2022 race in 2:07:02, a new course record, and the fastest marathon time run on Australian soil.
+Moses Kibet won the 2022 race in 2:07:02, a new course record, and the fastest marathon time run on Australian soil.

 In July 2022, organisers of the race announced that they were applying to be added to the list of World Marathon Majors.
+Following two consecutive successful assessments as a candidate race, the marathon was elevated to the series on 4 November 2024, and ran its first race as a World Marathon Major on 31 August 2025.
+The 2025 Sydney Marathon produced the fastest times ever recorded in Australia in both the men's and women's events, with Hailemaryam Kiros beating the previous record set by Brimin Kipkorir in 2024 by 12 seconds, and Sifan Hassan beating Workenesh Edesa's 2024 time by over four minutes.

 Course

 The marathon course initially followed the same course that was used in the 2000 Summer Olympics.

 In 2010 the marathon course was changed to flatten it out which, according to the organisers, makes it "a faster, more scenic and spectator friendly course."

-The marathon runs on a point-to-point course that begins in Bradfield Park, Milsons Point, crosses over the Sydney Harbour Bridge, and ends in front of the Sydney Opera House.
+The marathon runs on a point-to-point course that begins in North Sydney, crosses over the Sydney Harbour Bridge, runs through Pyrmont and The Rocks, down Oxford Street and Anzac Parade towards Kingsford, before returning to the city via Moore Park and Centennial Park, ending in front of the Sydney Opera House.